Dharmesh78/Handwritten-Digit-Recognition-using-SVM/README.md

 # Handwritten-Digit-Recognition-using-SVM
                                                    1. Introduction
 Hand writing recognition of characters has been around since the 1980s.The task of handwritten digit recognition, using a classifier, has great importance and use such as – online handwriting recognition on computer tablets, recognize zip codes on mail for postal mail sorting, processing bank check amounts, numeric entries in forms filled up by hand (for example ‐ tax forms) and so on.
 There are different challenges faced while attempting to solve this problem.
 The handwritten digits are not always of the same size, thickness, or orientation and position relative to the margins.
 Our goal was to implement a pattern classification method to recognize the handwritten digits provided in the MNIST dataset of images of hand written digits (0 ‐ 9).
 The data set used for our application is composed of 300 training images and 300 testing images, and is a subset of the MNIST data set (originally composed of 60,000 training images and 10,000 testing images).
 Each image is a 28 x 28 grayscale (0 ‐ 255) labeled representation of an individual digit.
 The general problem we predicted we would face in this digit classification problem was the similarity between the digits like 1 and 7, 5 and 6, 3 and 8, 9 and 8 etc. Finally the uniqueness and variety in the handwriting of different individuals also influences the formation and appearance of the digits.

-Digit recognition system is the working of a machine to train itself or recognizing the digits from different sources like emails, bank cheque, papers, images, etc. and in different real-world scenarios for online handwriting recognition on computer tablets or system, recognize number plates of vehicles, processing bank cheque amounts, numeric entries in forms filled up by hand  and so on.
-Problems with handwritten digits
+Problems with handwritten digits:

 The handwritten digits are not always of the same size, width, orientation and justified to margins as they differ from writing of person to person, so the general problem would be while classifying the digits due to the similarity between digits such as 1 and 7, 5 and 6, 3 and 8, 2 and 5, 2 and 7, etc. This problem is faced more when many people write a single digit with a variety of different handwritings.
 Lastly, the uniqueness and variety in the handwriting of different individuals also influence the formation and appearance of the digits.
 Now we introduce the concepts and algorithms of deep learning and machine learning.

-Image is one of the important means for information to express, store and transmit.
-Along with the rapid development of the computer technology and digital image processing technology, digital image classification and recognition techniques are required urgently.
-Image recognition, widely applied to handwriting recognition, face recognition, vehicle license plate recognition and so on, is the use of AI technology to enable computers to recognize information in images.
-For instance, the methods to recognize handwritten date, account digit and other numeric information are the key technique of image recognition.
-Support vector machine (SVM) is a learning method based on statistical learning theories.
+The algorithm used here is Support vector machine (SVM) which  is a learning method based on statistical learning theories.
 Basing on the principle of structural risk minimization, SVM can improve the generalization ability of the learning machine as much as possible.
 Even the decision rules obtained from limited training samples can still get small errors for independent test datasets.
 In recent years, SVM has been widely used in pattern recognition, regression analysis and feature extraction.
-Vapnik found that different kernel functions had little effect on SVM performance.
-The key factors affecting SVM performance are kernel function parameters and penalty coefficient.
-Therefore, the study of kernel function parameters and penalty coefficients is an important field to improve the performance of machine learning.
-A machine learning model of handwritten numeric information based on SVC is established in this paper.
-Then the influence of training number, kernel function and penalty coefficients parameters on the prediction model is analysed, providing reference for improving efficiency and accuracy of machine learning model.

 1.2  Hardware Requirements

 Processor – Intel i5.
 Hard Disk – 500 GB.
 Memory – 4 GB.

 1.3 Software Requirements
    1.3.1 PyCharm
 PyCharm is the most popular IDE for Python, and includes great features such as excellent code completion and inspection with advanced debugger and support for web programming and various frameworks.
 As any other IDE editor, it supports basic features like bookmarks, breakpoints, syntax highlighting, code completion, zooming, folding code blocks, etc. There are, however, plenty of advanced features like macros, highlighted TODO items, code analysis, intention actions, intelligent and fast navigation, and a lot more.
 PyCharm is created by Czech company, Jet brains which focusses on creating integrated development environment for various web development languages like JavaScript and PHP.

  1.3.2 Qt Designer

 Qt Designer is the Qt tool for designing and building graphical user interfaces (GUIs) with Qt Widgets.
 You can compose and customize your windows or dialogs in a what-you-see-is-what-you-get (WYSIWYG) manner, and test them using different styles and resolutions.